synchealth/handbook/content/handbook/Conflicts Of Interest.md

 ### What to do if you realize your are In a Conflict of Interest

-Bring it to the attention of the HR/Compliance team ASAP.
-It's likely we can work it out.
+Bring it to the attention of your supervisor or a member of the Talent or Performance teams and we will help work it out.